iterative/dvc.org/content/docs/command-reference/exp/show.md

   (`name`).
 Only one visible column (either metric or param) can be used for sorting.
 This only affects the ordering of experiments derived from the same parent commit.
 Parent commits are always sorted chronologically.

-  When combined with the `--pcp` flag, the values of the column `name` will be used to determine the color of the lines in the Parallel Coordinates Plot.

 - `--sort-order {asc,desc}` - sort order to use with `--sort-by`.
 Defaults to ascending (`asc`).